 INTERNATIONAL LANGUAGE STUDIES

 Japanese Option

 University Transfer Degree

 University Transfer Degree Information:

 Students should work closely with an academic advisor each semester to make certain you are enrolled in the correct courses for your degree program, especially if you are planning to transfer to a four-year college or university.
 Students are encouraged to begin a dialogue with their intended transfer schools as early as possible.
 Early coordination between TCC academic advisors and advisors from selected four-year institutions can streamline the transfer process.
 It is the student's responsibility to ensure that he/she understands the program/admission/transfer requirements for the transfer school.

 Degree Awarded: Associate in Arts

 General Education Requirements Credit Hours: 37

 Communication 9 hours

 COMM 1113 Public Speaking

 ENGL 1113 Composition I

 ENGL 1213 Composition II

 Humanities 6 hours

 See the General Education Requirements page for the course list.

 Mathematics 3 hours

 See the General Education Requirements page for the course list.

 Science 7 hours

 See the General Education Requirements page for the course list.
 One course must be a laboratory science (L).

 Social Science 6 hours

 POLS 1113 American Federal Government and select one course from the following: HIST 1483 U.S. History 1492 to Civil War Era HIST 1493 U.S. History Civil War Era to Present

 Recommended Electives 3 hours

 CSCI 1203 Computer Concepts and Applications or

 Select three (3) credit hours from the list of Liberal Arts and Science Electives

 Required Electives 3 hours

 Select one three-hour course from one of the following: Psychology, Social Sciences, Foreign Language, or Fine Arts (Art, Music, Theatre).

 Specialized Course Requirements Credit Hours: 23

-Japanese 15 hours
+Japanese 18 hours

 JAPN 1103 Japanese I

 JAPN 1213 Japanese II

 JAPN 1313 Japanese III

 JAPN 1413 Japanese IV

-JAPN 2113 Intermediate Japanese
+JAPN 2113 Intermediate Japanese I

+JAPN 2213 Intermediate Japanese II

-Controlled Electives 8 hours
+Controlled Electives 5 hours

 JAPN 1001 Japanese for Communication I

 JAPN 1201 Japanese for Communication II

 JAPN 1301 Japanese for Communication III

 JAPN 1401 Japanese for Communication IV

-JAPN 2033 Japanese Literature in Translation

-JAPN 2041 Japanese - Introduction to the Arts

-JAPN 2071 Japanese History and Geography Introduction
+^JAPN 2071 Japanese History and Geography Introduction

-JAPN 2121 Intermediate Japanese Communications

-JAPN 2143 Japanese Civilization and Culture

-JAPN 2213 Intermediate Japanese II

 JAPN 2320 International Work and/or Study Seminar

-JAPN 2413 Japanese Translating I

-JAPN 2421 Japanese Culture Comparisons
+^JAPN 2421 Japanese Culture Comparisons

+JAPN 2523 Intermediate Japanese Grammar and Composition

 Total Credit Hours: 60

+Course has prerequisite (See course description section of catalog).
+To receive an A.A. or A.S.
+Degree, students must demonstrate computer proficiency.

+NOTE: The majority of the controlled electives must be courses taught in Japanese.
+English based courses may only count for two hours toward the degree.